gallochris/people/_posts/2015-06-05-merlin-mann.md

 ---
 layout: post
 title: Merlin Mann
-preview: It's hard to know, what you'll need to know, in order to know, what you'll need to know.
-It pays to stay curious.
+preview: It's hard to know, what you'll need to know, in order to know, what you'll need to know
 link: It Pays to Stay Curious
 slug: merlin-mann
 ---